Your Strava statistics intimidate me.

-Hey Mr. Posts-a-Weekend-30-Miler-Group-Run, I would love to go.
-I wish I could, really.
-Every time I see your post asking for runners to meet up at so-and-so trail at so-and-so time, my bones ache to be a part of it.
+When I see posts asking for runners to meet up at so-and-so trail at so-and-so time, my bones ache to be a part of it.
 But then I imagine the shame of being the person who brought down the vibe.

-Maybe it’s my 15 minute per mile avg pace that prevents me from tagging along.
+Maybe it’s my 15 minute-per-mile average pace that prevents me from tagging along.
 Maybe it’s self-confidence, it’s hard for a guy that weighs 220lbs to imagine being able to run along with a dude that weighs 120 lbs covered in peanut butter.

 This quarantine business has given my shame a breather.
 I tell myself that running in groups isn’t safe, but this excuse can’t last forever (I hope).